splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 {{% alert title="Workshop Question" color="danger" %}}

-Before we start, let's check the current status of the PHP/Apache deployment.
-Which Auto-Detect detector has fired?
+Before we start, let's check the current status of the PHP/Apache deployment.</br>
+Which Auto-Detect detector has fired & is there a change in the Analyzer?

 {{% /alert %}}